 I neglected this blog a bit while I concentrated on the charity I chaired until May 2017, Being Alongside / The Association for Pastoral Care in Mental Health.
 With Mary Wright, another member, we worked many hours for BA/APCMH on a leaflet for churches aimed at encouraging them to do a little more for the mentally afflicted in their parishes and this should be distributed soon in ‘pdf’ and ‘hard copy’ formats.
 I say soon but it’s now well over two years since Mary and I started this work and still the leaflet remains ‘on the shelf’, which is not good.
 There has been no newsletter / magazine issued by Being Alongside for at least 18 months now – this is not good either.
 I still try to chivvy along people involved but frankly to little avail.
 This is a charity dear to my heart.

-At Jean Vanier’s request I have become involved with Faith & Light UK and have helped organize two meetings thus far of a fledgling Oxford group.
+At Jean Vanier’s request I have become involved with Faith & Light UK and have helped organize three meetings thus far of a fledgling Oxford group.
 Further meetings have been on hold recently while our national committee sorted out insurance arrangements.
-This has now been done, so meetings will resume in the near future.
+This has now been done, so meetings have resumed.
+Our next one is on Sunday 23rd August in Eynsham.
 This wonderful charity supports those with learning difficulties and their families.